 Safety and Wellbeing

-As a reminder, all students, faculty, and staff will be required to verify they have been fully vaccinated for COVID-19 before returning to campus for the fall semester.
+As a reminder, all students, faculty, and staff will be required to verify they have been fully vaccinated for COVID-19, including having received a booster shot, before returning to campus.
 More details can be found on the Vaccine Information page.

 Even when fully vaccinated, good hygiene practices are an essential part of supporting the health and wellbeing of our community members.